mrocklin/thesis/math-num-linalg.md

 \label{sec:matrix-analysis}

 We can use these pieces together to transform mathematical expressions into well-selected computations and generate performant, human readable Fortran code.
-In section \ref{sec:math-num-linalg-validation} we demonstrate the utility of the system described above.
-Here we will first motivate its design decisions.
+In Section \ref{sec:math-num-linalg-validation} we demonstrate the utility of the system described above.
+Here we first motivate its design decisions.

 ### Small Components Enable Reuse